computamike/OpenErgonomics/index.md

 In combination with all of this are a set of ergonomic set up guides that can be used to set up any computer to minimise the risk of RSI

 Download the latest wallpapers [here](https://github.com/computamike/OpenErgonomics/releases/latest)

+### How the build works
+This project uses TravisCI to create a collection of wallpapers.
+Apply these wall papers to your desktop(s) to ensure that your eyelevel is correct.